ibm-cloud-docs/dl/order-nsp.md

 ## Planning considerations
 {: #before-you-begin-dedicated}

-Make sure that you review the following information before you order Direct Link Dedicated:
+Review the following information before you order Direct Link Dedicated:

 * Before you begin, contact your service provider to determine the location to IBM Cloud by verifying your colocation or service provider's capabilities to reach the Meet Me Room and cross-connect into IBM Cloud.
 * All subnets of the VPC or classic network are connected to the direct link.
-When you create VPCs, make sure to create the VPCs with nonoverlapping prefixes and unique subnets.
+When you create VPCs, use nonoverlapping prefixes and unique subnets.
    * To avoid IP address conflicts for classic connections to a direct link, don't use IP address ranges in the `10.0.0.0/14`, `10.200.0.0/14`, `10.198.0.0/15`, and `10.254.0.0/16` blocks for on-prem networks.
 On-prem routes that overlap are dropped.
    * For VPC connections to a direct link, you "can" use restricted Classic IP ranges in the `10.0.0.0/14`, `10.200.0.0/14`, `10.198.0.0/15`, and `10.254.0.0/16` blocks.
    * For direct links connected to transit gateways, these IP ranges are always filtered to protect classic networks that might potentially be connected to transit gateways.